 Jar of goodness

-Does your garden produce tomato chutney, berry jam or delicious honey?
-Well, I’m pretty sure most people would be happy to get a jar of it come Christmas time.
-And it’s not too late to start jarring up your excess produce now.
+Does your garden produce tomato chutney, berry jam or golden honey?
+Well, I’m pretty sure most people would be happy to receive a jar of any one of these .

 Garden scrap stock powder